ni/ams-capabilities/CONTRIBUTING.md

 A basic overview of the architecture can be found here: https://nio365.sharepoint.com/:f:/s/EVValidationProgramTeam/Eurh0pxkQABJsnar0TopcSwB1FBsHLK8SbDPkYcjKlUcMA?e=YJwEnU
-Note: The videos are not up to
+Note: The videos are not up to date

 ## Add Palette